mobrahi/repo-pulse/README.md

 # ⚡ Repo-Pulse

+> **Note:** This project was built for the [GitHub Copilot CLI Challenge](https://dev.to/challenges/github-2026-01-21).
+It showcases how AI-pair programming with GitHub Copilot (using the Claude 4.5 Haiku model) can accelerate the creation of robust developer tools.

 **Repo-Pulse** is a lightweight CLI utility designed to give you a 30-second health check on any Python repository.
 It analyzes documentation, commit history, project size, and hygiene metrics to give you an actionable health score.

 How do you know if your repository is "open-source ready"?
 Usually, it’s a manual checklist.
 I wanted to automate that "vibe check."
 Introducing **Repo-Pulse**, a CLI tool that gives your project a health score in seconds.